Maheshinte Prathikaaram

-Maheshinte Prathikaaram is a 2016 Indian Malayalam-language comedy drama film directed by Dileesh Pothan, in his directorial debut and produced by Aashiq Abu.
+Maheshinte Prathikaaram is a 2016 Indian Malayalam-language comedy drama film directed by Dileesh Pothan, in his directorial debut, and produced by Aashiq Abu.
 The film stars Fahadh Faasil in the title role alongside a supporting cast including Aparna Balamurali, Anusree, Alencier Ley Lopez and Soubin Shahir.
 Written by Syam Pushkaran, the story is based on an incident in the life of Thampan Purushan from Thuravoor, Cherthala.
-Shyju Khalid was the film's cinematographer, and the music was composed by Bijibal.
+Shyju Khalid was the film's cinematographer, and Bijibal composed the music.

-Maheshinte Prathikaarams development began in 2013 when Pothan was working as an associate director for Abu (who was directing Idukki Gold, co-written by Syam).
-Syam suggested a story idea to Pothan which was based on an incident in his native village.
+Maheshinte Prathikaarams development began in 2013 when Pothan was working as an associate director for Abu on Idukki Gold, co-written by Syam.
+Syam suggested a story idea to Pothan based on an incident in his native village.
 At Pothan's insistence, Syam wrote the screenplay that year and Abu later became interested in producing the film.
-Production was scheduled to commence from December 2014 after completing the casting process but, due to scheduling conflicts, it was postponed to August 2015.
-Principal photography began in early August in Idukki and nearby locations, where it was predominantly filmed.
+Production was scheduled to commence from December 2014 after completing the casting process but, scheduling conflicts led to its postponement to August 2015.
+Principal photography began in early August in Idukki at nearby locations, where it was predominantly filmed.
 Shooting was completed in late October.

 Maheshinte Prathikaaram was released in Kerala on 5 February 2016, in the rest of India on 12 February, and globally on 26 February.
 The film was a commercial success, grossing ₹17.35 crore (₹173.5 million) at the Kerala box office on a budget of ₹3.50 crore (₹35 million).
 It received critical acclaim with praise going to the performances of its cast especially that of Fahadh Faasil's as one of his career-best performances, humour, music, cinematography, editing and screenplay.
 At the 64th National Film Awards, it won the Best Original Screenplay and Best Feature Film in Malayalam, and at the 47th Kerala State Film Awards, it won the Best Original Screenplay and Best Film with Popular Appeal and Aesthetic Value.
 The film was remade into Tamil as Nimir (2018) and into Telugu as Uma Maheswara Ugra Roopasya (2020).
 Maheshinte Prathikaram is widely regarded as one of the defining movies of the Malayalam New Wave.